Render a VNC client in browser

 The last step is to create a Zero Trust application to run your VNC server in the Browser.

-Name the application and set the domain to which you would like to expose the VNC server:
+Name the application and set the domain to which you would like to expose the VNC server.

-You’ve now successfully deployed a Zero Trust VNC server in the browser.
 You can define granular access controls across each individual VNC instance.